vlutton/encore-ui/docs/testing.md

 ### Midway Tests

-Goal: Validate our appplication in isolation from its dependencies (e.g. API Server)
+Goal: Validate our application in isolation from its dependencies (e.g. API Server)

 In order to run the midway test suite, you will need a selenium server running.
 To install and run selenium, see [Selenium setup with remote drivers](http://docs.seleniumhq.org/docs/03_webdriver.jsp#running-standalone-selenium-server-for-use-with-remotedrivers).